hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-dns-domains admin

-The function for obtaining all DNS domains of a user.
+This function for obtaining all DNS domains of a user.

 *******************************************************************